pauloricardo50/meteor/.backup/README.md

 **Sets up the VPS to automatically backup production database**

 This script sets up a VPS to automatically dump the **production** database every hour and save it on S3.
 The VPS will deploy an application on Cloudfoundry that is used to open an SSH tunnel in order to have access to the database.
+Additionally, the VPS creates backups of the `e-potek-production-files` S3 bucket every day.

 ## Credentials